Why Antioch

 What selling in Antioch involves

-Strategic Listing Model applied to Antioch: data-driven comp analysis of the specific Antioch sub-area (central older tracts vs Lone Tree / Mira Vista Hills / Sand Creek newer master-planned vs premium golf-course / Delta-front is a $300K to $700K price-spread per comparable square footage), pre-listing prep with positive-ROI improvements only, professional staging targeted to the East County entry-level family-buyer demographic, multi-platform marketing with active bid management, and honest disclosure of every defect.
+Strategic Listing Model applied to Antioch: data-driven comp analysis of the specific Antioch sub-area (central older tracts vs Lone Tree / Mira Vista Hills / Sand Creek newer master-planned vs premium golf-course / Delta-front is a $300K to $700K price-spread per comparable square footage), pre-listing prep with positive-ROI improvements only, professional staging targeted to the East County entry-level buyer segment, multi-platform marketing with active bid management, and honest disclosure of every defect.

 The Meticulous Protector, applied to Antioch

-The methodology behind Lily's 36+ five-star Zillow reviews and her strong repeat-and-referral business: read every disclosure line, verify every claim, model every carrying cost, walk every property in person before recommending an offer, and document the ethical "no" when the math says no. The Antioch version of that methodology is the same as the Dublin version, the Pleasanton version, the Walnut Creek version, and every other city Lily represents, the discipline does not change by city.
+The methodology behind Lily's 37+ five-star Zillow reviews and her strong repeat-and-referral business: read every disclosure line, verify every claim, model every carrying cost, walk every property in person before recommending an offer, and document the ethical "no" when the math says no. The Antioch version of that methodology is the same as the Dublin version, the Pleasanton version, the Walnut Creek version, and every other city Lily represents, the discipline does not change by city.

 Antioch FAQ